videojs/standard/README.md

 3. Never give style feedback on a pull request again!

+## Contributing

+This project should almost never change.

+A rule should only change if there is a _very_ compelling reason that the video.js core contributors have agreed upon by discussion in an issue.

+### Versioning Guidelines

+Because this project can cause builds to fail, we want to avoid any potentially breaking changes outside of major versions.
+Because this project is mostly a collection of dependencies, any change to those dependencies will require a version change in this project equal to the highest version change in dependencies.

+- A dependency being updated by a major version will be a **major** version of videojs-standard.
+- A dependency being updated by a minor version will be a **minor** version of videojs-standard.
+- A dependency being updated by a patch version will be a **patch** version of videojs-standard.

+Combined with the rules outlined [in eslint-config-videojs](https://github.com/videojs/eslint-config-videojs/blob/master/README.md#versioning-guidelines), this should allow common version ranges (`~` and `^`) to _never_ introduce a change that could break someone's build due to linter errors!

 ## FAQ

 ### Why would I use video.js Standard Style?